National Socialist Working Association: Policy proposals

-Following the Hagen meeting, the Working Association advocated consolidation of the Gaue in the Rhineland and Ruhr areas into one large Gau encompassing all of Germany's industrial heartland.
+Following the Hagen meeting, the Working Association advocated consolidation of the in the Rhineland and Ruhr areas into one large encompassing all of Germany's industrial heartland.
 In October, it issued a call for the dismissal of Esser, then the Party's Propaganda Leader.

 The Working Association also urged support for a proposed referendum on the expropriation without compensation of the former royal and princely ruling houses of Germany.
 This was the same position taken by the two leading left-wing parties, the German Communist Party and the Social Democratic Party of Germany.
 This stance angered Hitler who feared that it would imperil the substantial financial support that he was deriving from many of the former nobles and from conservative business donors who favored his opposition to Communists, Socialists and trade unionists.

 In foreign policy, many Working Association members, including Strasser, Goebbels, Kaufmann and Rust held National Bolshevik ideas then common to many young right-wing German intellectuals.
 They saw in the Soviet Union a successful socialist national state and some, including Rust, even advocated an alliance between Germany and the Soviet Union.
 They also admired the activism of the German Communist Party in attracting and mobilizing working class support.
-Of course, these views were incompatible with the anti-Communist and Lebensraum policies advocated by Hitler in Mein Kampf.
+Of course, these views were incompatible with the anti-Communist and policies advocated by Hitler in '.

 The National Socialist Program consisting of 25 points had been proclaimed by Hitler in February 1920.
 Strasser felt that it was due for an update and began working on revisions to it in November 1925.
 His draft program called for the nationalization of all land, which would then be leased out.
-All estates over 1,000 acres would be broken into smaller peasant holdings.
+All estates over 1,000 acre would be broken into smaller peasant holdings.
 Fifty-one percent of "vital" and forty-nine percent of "non-vital" industrial production would be publicly owned but management would remain in private hands.
-Politically, it called for strengthening the office of the Reich President while the Reichstag would be replaced by a corporatist "Chamber of Estates," representing occupational sectors and public institutions such as churches and universities.
+Politically, it called for strengthening the office of the Reich President while the would be replaced by a corporatist "Chamber of Estates," representing occupational sectors and public institutions such as churches and universities.
 Germany's federal structure would be abolished and the President, elected to a seven-year term by the legislature, would appoint national and provincial executives and administrators.
-While proposing new ideas in the areas of the economy and government structure, it retained many of the nationalist, völkisch and anti-semitic underpinnings of the original program.
+While proposing new ideas in the areas of the economy and government structure, it retained many of the nationalist, and anti-semitic underpinnings of the original program.
 It called for the restoration of Germany's 1914 borders and the return of its former colonies.
 In addition, it advocated the expulsion of those Jews who had entered Germany since 1 August 1914 and the revocation of citizenship from all others.